MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 In Viva Insights, the Copilot Dashboard is accessible in the Microsoft Teams and web app.
 Access controls are managed by Global admins.

 For customers who use Microsoft Entra ID (formerly known as Azure Active Directory) to manage user profile data like organization or manager data, the Copilot Dashboard is automatically available to a limited number of users.
-On average, 3-5 users will be enabled by default.
+On average, 3-5 users are enabled by default.
 Access is based on AAD Data, specifically the manager hierarchy attribute.
 Global admins can disable access at any time.

 **How default-on access is determined**

 Users who are senior leaders within large teams as determined by their AAD data manager attribute can automatically view the report.
 Tenants must meet all of the following criteria to qualify:

-* The majority of users in the tenant have the Manager ID attribute assigned
+* Most users in the tenant have the Manager ID attribute assigned
-* The majority of users in the tenant are part of a single reporting line
+* Most users in the tenant are part of a single reporting line
 * The tenant has more than 2,500 seats

 For those qualifying tenants, only users who meet both of the following criteria are enabled by default: